 Broom was only meant to be a local release.
 However, after the band uploaded some songs onto its website, Spin caught wind of the group's breezy pop music and helped spark a swell of online interest in the band.
 Along with a handful of other groups, Someone Still Loves You Boris Yeltsin became the toast of the blogosphere in 2006.
 That same spring, their song "Oregon Girl" ended up on an episode of The O.C., a sign that their popularity wasn't confined to the Internet.
 A contract with Polyvinyl Records followed, and a remastered version of Broom appeared before the end of 2006.
 By that time, though, both Hembree and James had left, thus turning SSLYBY back into a three-piece with a rotating cast of additional guest musicians.

 James eventually rejoined the band, climbing aboard just in time for the release of its second full-length, Pershing.
 Issued in 2008, the album featured production by the bandmates themselves.
 SSLYBY decided to enlist the help of producer Chris Walla on their next album, though, and the resulting Let It Sway appeared to warm reviews in 2010.
-The following year, Polyvinyl released a compilation of the band's unreleased B-sides and demos, titled Tape Club. ~ Marisa Brown, Rovi
+The following year, Polyvinyl released a compilation of the band's unreleased B-sides and demos, titled Tape Club.
+The 2013 Polyvinyl release Fly by Wire returned the band to a three-piece lineup of Knauer, Dickey, and James, reflecting a more mature approach as well as a back-to-basics recording style back at Knauer's home. ~ Marisa Brown, Rovi